 - Despite losing a home game in the playoffs, the Bears were an impressive 7-1 at Soldier Field during the regular season, with their only loss coming against New England in week seven.

-Here are some key numbers you can use for betting on the Bears in 2019:
+Here are some key numbers you can use for betting on the Bears:

 - The Bears finished tops in the league vs. the spread last season, going 12-5, finishing the year with a 70.6 cover percentage.